-- As with other antidepressants, fluoxetine may increase the risk of suicidal thoughts or behavior in children and young adults aged less than 24.
+- As with other antidepressants, fluoxetine may increase the risk of suicidal thoughts or behavior; the risk is higher in children and young adults aged less than 24.
 Monitor for worsening mood.

 - Fluoxetine may cause drowsiness or impair your judgment and affect your ability to drive or operate machinery.
 Avoid these tasks if fluoxetine has this effect on you.

 - Interaction or overdosage may cause serotonin syndrome (symptoms include mental status changes [such as agitation, hallucinations, coma, delirium], fast heart rate, dizziness, flushing, muscle tremor or rigidity and stomach symptoms [such as nausea, vomiting, diarrhea]).
 Another serious syndrome, called Neuroleptic Malignant Syndrome, has also been reported; symptoms include high body temperature, muscle rigidity, and mental disturbances.
 Discontinue fluoxetine immediately and seek urgent medical advice if this syndrome occurs.

 - May increase the risk of bleeding, especially if used with other drugs that also increase bleeding risk.